 Part I (general)

-Hokkaido is not the typical Japanese tourist destination.
-If you dream visiting Japan because you saw on television the crowded streets and the manga dressed youngsters of Tokyo or the geishas and big shrines of Kyoto and Nara, then this is not your destination.
+Hokkaido is not a typical Japanese tourist destination.
+If you dream of visiting Japan because you saw on television the crowded streets and the manga-dressed youngsters of Tokyo or the geishas and big shrines of Kyoto and Nara, this is not your destination.
 Hokkaido is completely different than the rest of the country, maybe because it is not densely populated (the biggest city, Sapporo, considered very small for the Japanese standards), maybe because the Japanese did not really think much about it till the Meiji Restoration in the 19th century.
-During summer the place is covered with beautiful flowers and temperatures are very pleasant for hiking, but Hokkaido is mainly a winter sports destination, as it is covered in snow almost half of the year.
+During summer, the place is covered with beautiful flowers, and temperatures are enjoyable for hiking.
+Still, Hokkaido is mainly a winter sports destination, as it is covered in snow almost half of the year.

 Home of the almost disappeared Ainu tribes, Hokkaido is covered by thick forests.
 Personally, I cannot think of another place on Earth covered with so many forests, considering that it is not located in the tropics.
 Of course, this comes with a price: rain.
 When I say rain, I mean lots of rain, almost every other day!